Doctor insights on:

 - Can you get breast cancer after mastectomy?

-- Can you still get breast cancer after a mastectomy?
+- Can you smoke weed after a circumcision?

 - Can you smoke marijuana for pain after surgery?

 - When can you smoke again after a tonsillectomy

 - Can you smoke cigarettes while taking metronidazole?